vinclyc/kopi-latte/README.md

 # The Kopi / Latte Ratio - Understanding Coffee Preference Across Singapore
-### _Data Extraction via Google Maps API | Review Text Classification with Hugging Face | Geospatial Data Visualization with GeoPandas_
+### _Querying Locations via Google Maps API | Review Text Classification with Hugging Face | Geospatial Data Visualization with GeoPandas_

 ## Introduction & Motivation
 Singapore's coffee culture is rich and diverse, with two main types of coffee being served: **kopi**, a traditional blend made from dark-roasted Robusta beans and sweetened with condensed milk, and **latte** (or cappuccino, mocha, etc.), a more delicate drink featuring an espresso shot from Arabica beans and creamy steamed milk.